 This guide is designed to prepare you to deploy to culturally complex environments and achieve mission objectives.
-The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success (Photo: A US Senior Airman at a fruit stand in Adana).
+The fundamental information contained within will help you understand the cultural dimension of your assigned location and gain skills necessary for success.

-The guide consists of 2 parts:
+The guide consists of two parts: